 These are classified into the following specified categories: available-for-sale ("AFS"), financial assets at fair value through profit and loss, loans and receivables or other liabilities.
 The classification depends on the nature and purpose of the financial assets and is determined at the time of initial recognition.
 Marketable securities held by the Company that are traded in an active market are classified as being financial assets at fair value through profit and loss and are stated at fair value.
-Gains and losses arising from changes in fair value are recognized directly in comprehensive income or loss.
+Gains and losses arising from changes in fair value are recognized directly in the statement of comprehensive income.